Inference for Impulse Responses under Model Uncertainty: Inference Accounting for Rank Uncertainty

 \subsubsection{Endogenous Rank Selection}

 \citet{Kilian98b} proposes the \textit{endogenous lag selection} bootstrap method for autoregressive models where the autoregressive lag length is re-estimated within the bootstrap to account for the model selection uncertainty.
 We adapt his approach to rank selection, labeling this approach \textit{Bootstrap Endogenous Rank Selection (BERS)}.
-Specifically, we consider the following modification to our bootstrap algorithm.
+That is, after generating a bootstrap sample $\{y_t^*\}_{t=1^T}$ with rank $r$, we re-estimate the rank from this bootstrap sample to estimate the bootstrap impulse responses.\footnote{Details for our implementation are given in Algorithm \ref{alg:b_ers}.}

-We can choose to generate the bootstrap sample $Y_T^*$ with the ``neutral'' maximum rank $K$ or the estimated rank $\hat{r}$.
+We can choose to generate the bootstrap sample $\{y_t^*\}_{t=1^T}$ with the ``neutral'' maximum rank $K$ or the estimated rank $\hat{r}$.
 While \citet{Kilian98b} reports that this choice has little consequence for lag selection, this is very different for rank selection.
-After all, if the rank used to generate $Y_T^*$ is not correct, we still face all the problems with the bootstrap as we described before.
+After all, if the rank used to generate $\{y_t^*\}_{t=1^T}$ is not correct, we still face all the problems with the bootstrap as we described before.
 Hence, while some rank uncertainty is taken into account, the validity of this approach still hinges on the correct rank being used for the generation of the bootstrap data, which as we argued before, is impossible to guarantee.